MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 In the *aro* directory, we placed two deployment files. *db-secret.xml* is used to create [Secrets](https://docs.openshift.com/container-platform/4.6/nodes/pods/nodes-pods-secrets.html) with DB connection credentials.
 The file *openlibertyapplication.yaml* is used to deploy the application image.

-In the root directory, we placed two Dockerfiles. *Dockerfile* and *Dockerfile-wlp* are used for local debugging and to build the image for an Azure Red Hat OpenShift deployment, working with Open Liberty and WebSphere Liberty respectively.
+In the root directory, we placed two Dockerfiles. *Dockerfile* and *Dockerfile-wlp* are used for local debugging and to build the image for an Azure Red Hat OpenShift deployment, working with Open Liberty and WebSphere Liberty, respectively.

 In the *liberty/config* directory, the *server.xml* is used to configure the DB connection for the Open Liberty and WebSphere Liberty cluster.